Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
 Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.
+For logistics reasons, those with extended time/alternative test room accommodations need to schedule those exams with SDAC.
+You should schedule them *now* (at the start of the semester!).
+Do not wait!

 Make-up exams due to known conflicts must be scheduled **at least one full calendar week in advance**.

-If you are unable to attend an exam

 ### Exam Curves

 The exams may be curved at the sole discretion of the professor.
-The exact nature of the curve (if present)) will be determined after the exam is graded.
+The exact nature of the curve (if present) will be determined after the exam is graded.
 The curve will not benefit all students equally.
 Generally, the curving method used benefit scores closer to the average more than it will benefit those whose scores are significantly above or below average.